kylecarhart/kylecarhart/README.md

 - 🎓 I am Computer Science graduate from the **Univeristy of South Carolina** (Go Cocks! 🐓🎉).
 - 💻 I currently work for **Capgemini** as an IT consultant.
   - I work mostly on supporting old **Java** applications and **Oracle** databases.
-- ⚡ My true passions of **Web Design and Development**.
+- ⚡ My true passions are **Web Design and Development**.
 I love creating apps in my free time!
-  - 🧡 Javascript
+  - 🚀 Javascript
-  - 💙 CSS
+  - 🖌️ CSS
-  - 💛 React
+  - ⚛️ React

 ### Check out some of my projects!